-1. Committee Clearance OR 2.
-Conditional Clearance
+1. Committee Review - Meeting OR 2.
+Committee Review - 48 hr

-1. Committee Clearance
+1. Committee Review - Meeting

 The Children's Committee meets every other week to review finished commercials to ensure that they are consistent with the provisions of the Children's Code.
-A schedule of these meetings is posted on Ad Standards' website.
-From early September to the end of November, Ad Standards Clearance Services conducts additional Special Holiday Meetings.
+From early September to the end of November, Ad Standards Clearance Services conducts additional weekly meetings.